athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  But are any of those things justified?
 Steve's actual track record is pretty mediocre.
 Where does his confidence come from?
 Feels totally unearned to me.

 **STEVE:** I don't see your point.
-Charisma is charisma.
+Confidence is confidence.
 Winners are winners.

 **Stephen:**  Surely leadership is defined by results?